hirokazutei/PYX.WEZ/README.md

 Currently switching my career goal from architecture to the realm of computer science.
 I gave myself a fun project to work on to practice JavaScript, work with weather & geolocation APIs, and incorporate a bit of my design skills.

 If you find any bugs, or have any suggestion for the program, shoot me a message.

+## Current Upgrades:

+I am planning to make the size of the world map scale with the screen of the device viewing the website.
+In addition, I am planning to adjust the intensities of the weather effect depending on the screen size as well.